-Gen Y children are smarter than they were ever before, thanks to the influx of technologies like digitalization, virtualization, AR, VR and so on.
+Gen Y children are smarter than they were ever before, thanks to the influx of technologies like digitalization, virtualization, AR, VR, and so on.
 Today’s students are well-read about the most relevant and current study-related apps, gadgets, devices, and websites, so much so that the teachers need to constantly keep pace with the updates of new technology trends.
 Schools and educational institutions are fast embracing the latest technological innovations that are bringing a revolution in the learning and education sector.
 In order to validate this observation, many firms have conducted different researches:

 According to the numbers, students are increasingly seeing technology as the critical factor for their academic success and this acts as a decision-making factor while selecting colleges and universities, who meet their tech expectations and needs.
 IT admins of many schools and colleges have started to believe that students are the driving force in setting up the IT agenda of the institutes and they need to quickly adapt to be competitive.
-As a matter of fact, students prefer using their own smartphones, tablets or laptops for academic purposes as they have a certain level of user comfort.
-An IT strategy backed with a robust (Bring Your Own Device) BYOD policy becomes the answer.
+As a matter of fact, students prefer using their own smartphones, tablets, or laptops for academic purposes as they have a certain level of user comfort.
+An IT strategy backed with a robust Bring Your Own Device BYOD policy becomes the answer.

 After much consideration, when a school finally decides to implement BYOD for students, there is a full list of policies that the school needs to follow for beneficial BYOD execution.

-To sum up, BYOD comes with its associated risks, concerns, and possibilities – it will be the school’s responsibility to implement a BYOD Management strategy powered with apt policies, security regulations, guidelines, and best practices.
+To sum up, BYOD school policy comes with its associated risks, concerns, and possibilities – it will be the school’s responsibility to implement a BYOD Management software strategy powered with apt policies, security regulations, guidelines, and best practices.
 Students should always be encouraged to use and leverage the latest technologies to stay abreast and learn faster.
 BYOD offers multiple scopes with an added feeling of familiarity as students find it easy to grab a lesson when they are taught through an already known medium.